Tibi's New Clarks Collab Is About To Be Everywhere

-Happy Valentine's Day to your feet: Tibi is teaming up with the classic footwear company Clarks Originals for a brand new collaboration that is being unveiled during New York Fashion Week as part of Tibi’s autumn winter 2020 presentation, which will take place tomorrow.
+Happy Valentine's Day to your feet: Tibi is teaming up with the classic footwear company Clarks for a brand new collaboration that is being unveiled during New York Fashion Week as part of Tibi’s AW20 presentation.
 Together, the two brands have created a trio of exclusive unisex styles of the iconic Wallabee Boot.
-I need a pair, or three, ASAP!
+We need a pair, or three, ASAP!

 Updating the highly comfortable boot in high-sheen colour-ways, the “Luster Pack” features silhouettes in silver, black, and white, which have been constructed from durable patent leather with Clarks’ signature crepe sole.
 The heel is embossed with the Tibi name along with a decorative metal ring on the heel tab, with striped nylon laces, giving the boots an edgy, feminine update.
 The shoe is perfect for Tibi’s customer; a woman who’s constantly on the go but still wants to look chic.

-Sold exclusively on Tibi.com, the collaboration will be available to ship to Canada starting Friday, February 14 and retails for $245 USD.
+Sold exclusively on Tibi.com and in Tibi’s Flagship Store, the collaboration will be available for purchase starting Friday, February 14.

 Advertisement